• azerbaijan.travel

 • January 1: New Year's Day

-• February: Lunar New Year Holiday (3-5 days, varies each year)
+• February: Lunar New Year Holiday (3-4 days, dates vary each year)

 • May 1: Labor Day (Limited observance)